MBII-Galactic-Conquest/fa-publicfiles/ext_data/readme.txt

 7- EU/Legends Fall of The Black Sun // Criminal Syndicates VS New Republic (nr/bs) 8- Rise of the First Order // Disney Canon (re/fo)
 9- Rise of the Exile // KOTOR II Dark Wars (ex/st)
+10- Rise of the Empire // Andor Early GCW Era (an/em)

 Neutral Factions: